aristanetworks/anta/docs/contribution.md

 ### Checking links

 Writing documentation is crucial but managing links can be cumbersome.
-To be sure there is no dead links, you can use [`muffet`](https://github.com/raviqqe/muffet) with the following command:
+To be sure there are no dead links, you can use [`muffet`](https://github.com/raviqqe/muffet) with the following command:

 ```bash
 muffet -c 2 --color=always http://127.0.0.1:8000 -e fonts.gstatic.com -b 8192